How to Promote Your Pharmacy on Social Media

 And as for your patients, well...

 It's tough to ignore the impact the internet has had on our lives over the past decade or two.
 Our learning has evolved, as has our access to knowledge.
-We've now got information about almost any topic at our fingertips 24 hours a day.
+We've now got almost anything we want at our fingertips 24 hours a day.
+Information, food, shopping...

 Seriously.
 And when we are offline for a while, notifications are a constant thing.